markkampe/Toys/README.md

 | [Style and formatting*](https://github.com/pomonacs622018f/Handouts/blob/master/style_guide.md)                               | 1      |
 | **Total**                                         | **10** |

-* Code Style and Formatting refers to the correct use of Java constructs including booleans, loop constructs, etc. Think of it as good writing style for programs.
+\* Code Style and Formatting refers to the correct use of Java constructs including booleans, loop constructs, etc. Think of it as good writing style for programs.

 NOTE: Code that does not compile will not be accepted!
 Make sure that your code compiles and runs before submitting it.

-## Submitting your work
 You must comment your code.
 We will be using the JavaDoc commenting style.
 To be compliant with JavaDoc, you must have the following:

    Each comment on a method or class should start with `/**` and end with `**/`.